ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 * Problem with token

-If you try to connect the Jupyter Notebook URL but got a prompt for password or token.
-From the docker terminal, type in
+If you try to connect the Jupyter Notebook URL, but got a prompt for password or token, go to the docker terminal, type in

 .. code-block::

     jupyter server list

 .. image:: ../_static/img/01_install_from_docker_files/jupyter_server_list.png

-And copy the string after ``token=`` and  paste the token to log in
+And copy the string after "token=" and  paste the token to log in

 .. image:: ../_static/img/01_install_from_docker_files/localhost_token.png

+Welcome to the ATOM Modeling PipeLine now that you have installed Docker!
+You are ready to use the `AMPL <https://github.com/ATOMScience-org/AMPL>`_ Tutorials on your journey to build a machine learning model.

+To kick-start the Tutorial series, check out **Tutorial 2, "Data Curation"** , to learn how to curate a dataset that will be used throughout the Tutorial series.

+If you have specific feedback about a tutorial, please complete the `AMPL Tutorial Evaluation <https://forms.gle/pa9sHj4MHbS5zG7A6>`_.